obsidianmd/obsidian-help/en/Import notes/Import from Apple Notes.md

 7. Click **Open** on the popup that appears titled `Select the "group.com.apple.notes" folder to allow Obsidian to read Apple Notes data`.
 8. Wait until import is complete.
 9. You're done!

+## Supported content

+The Obsidian Importer plugin supports virtually all Apple Notes content types.
+This includes tables, images, drawings, scans, PDFs, and links introduced in iOS 17.

+> [!Warning]
+> Password-protected notes are encrypted by Apple, so must be unlocked before importing them.
+Any locked notes will be skipped.

+### Scans

+Apple stores scans in a variety of formats depending on how they were created.
+To preseve the original data, this means they'll be exported differently.

+* Scans created or viewed on older versions of macOS or iOS will be exported as a series of uncropped images.
+* Scans created or viewed on newer versions of macOS or iOS will usually be exported as cropped images.
+* Scans that have been edited using the features introduced in iOS 17 will usually be exported as PDFs.

 ## Alternate export methods